Fremantle Cemetery: History

 Dating to 1898, the cemetery covers 46 ha, and is the third public cemetery for the Fremantle area.
 The first was in Alma Street, which closed in 1855 and whose site is now occupied by a primary school.
-The second, at Skinner Street, started in 1852 and was operating until 1899, when Fremantle Cemetery cemetery was already open.
+The second, at Skinner Street, started in 1852 and was operating until 1899, when Fremantle Cemetery was already open.
 Burials were transferred by families from earlier cemeteries to Fremantle Cemetery, including Mary Anne Morrell who died in 1832.
 Hers is one of the oldest gravestones and was moved from Alma Street by her family in 1915.
 In 1930, 90 other gravestones were moved from Skinner Street to Fremantle Cemetery.
 The Skinner Street cemetery is now the location of the John Curtin College of the Arts oval, where it is estimated some 800 bodies still remain.

 Over 40,000 burials have taken place at Fremantle Cemetery.
 For its first sixty years, the cemetery was dedicated to burials but in 1959 a crematorium was opened which allows an alternative to those who preferred cremations.
 Since that time, over 66,000 cremations have taken place here.